Code-Institute-Submissions/MattMurnaghan-House-Price-Predictor/README.md

 ### **Business Requirements**<a name="business-requirements"></a>
 The business requirements are outlined below:
+* Perform a correlation and/or PPS study to investigate the most relevant variables correlated to the sale price.
-* Predict the sale price of Lydia's four inherited properties, as well as any other house in Ames, Iowa.
+* Deliver an ML system that can predict the summed sale price of Lydia's four inherited properties, as well as any other house in Ames, Iowa.
+* Deliver either a conventional ML or Neural network bases system.
 * Develop a dashboard that allows Lydia to explore how the house attributes correlate with the sale price using data visualizations.
-* Provide an explanation of the key factors that influence the sale price of a house in Ames, Iowa.
-* With the successful completion of this project, Lydia will be able to accurately price her properties and make informed decisions regarding any future real estate investments in Ames, Iowa.
+* Consider changing from regression to classification if suitable.
+* Perform an extensive hyperparameter search for a given algorithm.

+### **Hypothesis and Test**<a name="business-requirements"></a>
+The following are the hypotheses that I have made for this project:
+1. I suspect that a house with high OverallQual sells for a higher price.

+    A correlation analysis between OverallQual and SalePrice can show this relationship.
+2. I suspect that a house with a big garage sells for a higher price.

+    A correlation analysis between GarageArea and SalePrice can show this relationship.

 ### **User Stories - Data Practitioner**<a name="user-stories-data-practitioner"></a>